 Hormones may also be helpful in increasing the number of sperms as well as their quality.

 Sperm retrieval techniques:

-If there is a problem with sperm transport, then the sperms can be extracted from the testis with the procedure like TESA/MESA/PESA.
+If there is a problem with sperm transport, then the sperms can be extracted from the testis with a procedure like TESA/MESA/PESA.